forthy42/net2o/wiki/guidelines.md

-# The Unseen University's Wizards Guidelines of Slightly Posh Behavior
+# The Unseen University’s Wizards Guidelines of Slightly Posh Behavior

 ![Wizards](wizards.jpg)

-This project adopts the Unseen University's Wizards Guidelines of Slightly Posh Behavior as revised by Mustrum Ridcully as <s>Code</s> <u>Guideline</u> of Conduct.
+This project adopts the Unseen University’s Wizards Guidelines of Slightly Posh Behavior as revised by Mustrum Ridcully as <s>Code</s> <u>Guideline</u> of Conduct.

 The current UUWGoSPB is a gamified hierarchic meritocratic system, which considers evidence based science as foundation.
-Wizardry is casting spells that make the universe doing what you want it to do, and it can't deny that order.
+Wizardry is casting spells that make the universe doing what you want it to do, and it can’t deny that order.
 In Roundworld, the only wizardry that exists is computer programming: you cast spells (write source code) that, when executed on an appropriate machine, make that machine do what you told it to.